Gambler's ruin

 Decision Tree Analyzer start page with the Markov Model option highlighted to begin the Gambler's ruin example.

-Step 1: Specifying the states
+Step 1: List the states

 Markov wizard step 1 with four money states (0, 25, 50, 75 dollars) added to model the gambler's roulette bankroll.